Eihab4/Saraha/README.md

 # Saraha Game API

 Welcome to the documentation for Saraha Game API!
-This system is built using Node.js, MongoDB, and Express, providing a robust backend solution for managing messages and user authentication.
+This API is built using Node.js and MongoDB, designed to facilitate user registration, authentication, and messaging functionalities.

 ---